zshakirova/cse15l-lab-reports/LabReport4.md

  ![Image](screen5.png)

-Summary:  Clone your fork of the repository from your Github account The user navigates to their GitHub repository, selects the SSH option, and copies the repository link.
+Summary:  Clone your fork of the repository from your Github account.
+The user navigates to their GitHub repository, selects the SSH option, and copies the repository link.
 They then use the terminal to clone their repository by running the "git clone" command followed by the copied link.

 Step 6: